BrewBlox/brewblox-documentation/docs/user/connect_settings.md

 - Spark controller must be connected to service host (Raspberry Pi) over USB.
 - Spark controller must be plugged in before Spark service is started.

-Note that currently we do not support flashing the firmware over Wifi.

 ## Discovery vs Address

 The Spark service is able to automatically discover Spark controllers over both Wifi and USB.